pepper-project/releases/README.md

 These snapshots all rely on [third party software](https://github.com/pepper-project/thirdparty).
 Consult the README in each tarball for more information on setting up your machine.

-This repository currently includes the following releases:
+This file maps filenames to implemented systems.
+For the reverse mapping, see [our website](http://www.pepper-project.org/source.htm).

 ### pepper.tar.gz ###